opentap/LabVIEW/doc/LabVIEW.md

 ![Annotate in Define Prototype](images/AnnotateInDefinePrototype.png)

-In the Define Prototype dialog, the normal vi documentation can be used as is.
+In the Define Prototype dialog, the normal VI documentation can be used as is.
 It will be used as the test step description.
 A practical example can be seen below:

 ![Default Documentation](images/DefaultDocumentation.png)

 To provide a higher degree of documentation, it can be written in YAML format inside the Custom Documentation in the Define Prototype dialog.

-In the InputOutputAnnotation vi, the following YAML text defines the documentation:
+In the InputOutputAnnotation VI, the following YAML text defines the documentation:
 ```yaml
 Display: Input Output Annotations #The test step name you want to show the user.
 Description: This test step demonstrates how annotations can work to improve usability of a test step.